-- The surface of Africa consists mainly of plateaus, or large flat areas, although these occur at different levels.

-- an unfamiliar word = plateaus

-signal word = or

-meaning = large flat areas
+- The surface of Africa consists mainly of plateaus, or large flat areas, although these occur at different levels. - an unfamiliar word = plateaus signal word = or meaning = large flat areas these restaurants, you don't have to leave a 10 percent tip.

-In some restaurants, no one brings you your food because the restaurant is self-service or buffet style.
-This means that you get your own plate and serve yourself.
-In these restaurants, you don't have to leave a 10 percent tip.
 You can leave a smaller tip if you like.